-Eating a balance dietsteemCreated with Sketch.
+Eating a balance diet

 Eating a healthy, balanced diet is an important part of maintaining good health, and can help you feel your best.